 WARNING: Visitors should be aware that this exhibition includes images and names of deceased people that may cause sadness or distress to Aboriginal and Torres Strait Islander peoples.

-Bipotaim celebrates the history of Torres Strait Islanders and the importance of transferring cultural knowledge before that knowledge is lost.
-The exhibition includes cultural and historic objects from the National Museum's Torres Strait Islander collection.
+Bipotaim celebrated the history of Torres Strait Islanders and the importance of transferring cultural knowledge before that knowledge is lost.
+The exhibition included cultural and historic objects from the National Museum's Torres Strait Islander collection.

 Torres Strait Islander traditions and culture